New Bedford Highway Killer: Anthony DeGrazia

-In May 1989, Anthony DeGrazia, a 26 year old construction worker’s picture was presented to a locally known New Bedford sex worker in the Weld Square area of New Bedford Massachusetts.
-One of the sex workers by the name of Margret Medeiros was shown a picture of DeGrazia.
-Medeiros describes her assailant as having a boxer like build with a flat nose, however, she never identified DeGrazia as a positive suspect, only stating to the detective that he looked like the man who tried to choke her.
-Medeiros 22 years old then, was brought before a secret grand jury to testify about her attacker.
+In May 1989, a photo of Anthony DeGrazia, a 26-year-old construction worker, was presented to a locally known New Bedford sex worker in the Weld Square area of New Bedford, Massachusetts.
+The sex worker, Margret Medeiros, described her assailant as having a boxer-like build with a flat nose.
+However, she never identified DeGrazia as a positive suspect, only stating to the detective that he looked like the man who tried to choke her.
+Medeiros, then 22 years old, was brought before a secret grand jury to testify about her attacker.
 She stated to the grand jury that DeGrazia looked like the man who attacked her and tried to choke her.

 DeGrazia was later picked up for questioning and brought before the secret grand jury but was never indicted.
-Later, the District Attorney Ronald Pina asked the court judge for a warrant for DeGrazia's arrest accusing him of allegedly 17 attempted rapes and assaults on several other sex workers in the Weld Street area.
-After DeGrazia was notified about the warrant for his arrest, he and his Defense Attorney, Edward Harrington Esq. of New Bedford (no relation to the presiding Judge on the case) surrendered to the courts.
-DeGrazia was then arrested, and formally charged with these allegations of 17 rapes and assaults.
+Later, District Attorney Ronald Pina asked the court judge for a warrant for DeGrazia's arrest, accusing him of 17 attempted rapes and assaults on several other sex workers in the Weld Street area.
+After DeGrazia was notified about the warrant for his arrest, he and his defense attorney, Edward Harrington, Esq., of New Bedford (no relation to the presiding Judge on the case), surrendered to the courts.
+DeGrazia was then arrested, and formally charged with 17 rapes and assaults.